Quality Rolling Steel Doors

 Sensing Edge, Electric

 An electrical bottom bar astragal enclosed with two parallel foils.
-When closing door bottom bar touches an obstruction, the foil close an electric circuit to cause the operator to stoop or stop-and-reverse the door.
+When closing door bottom bar touches an obstruction, the foil close an electric circuit to cause the operator to stop or stop-and-reverse the door.

 Sensing Edge, Infrared Type